-How to Get Brand Deals as a Content Creator in 2026
+How to Get Brand Deals in 2026: Step-by-Step Guide for Creators

 Why Brand Deals Matter for Creators in 2026

 Brand deals are not a nice-to-have.
 For most creators, they are the business model.
-According to industry research, 68.8% of content creators rely on brand partnerships as their primary source of income, ahead of ad revenue, subscriptions, and merchandise combined.
+According to Goldman Sachs' Creator Economy research, 68.8% of content creators rely on brand partnerships as their primary source of income, ahead of ad revenue, subscriptions, and merchandise combined.

-The creator economy has grown to $191 billion globally, and brands are paying attention.
-In 2025, 75% of brands increased their creator marketing budgets, and that trend has only accelerated into 2026.
+The creator economy has grown to $250 billion globally, and brands are paying attention.
+According to Influencer Marketing Hub's 2025 State of Influencer Marketing report, 75% of brands increased their creator marketing budgets in 2025, and that trend has only accelerated into 2026.
 The money is flowing into this space at a pace that outstrips nearly every other marketing channel.

 Here is what makes this moment unique for mid-tier creators specifically.
 Brands are shifting spend away from celebrity endorsements and toward creators with audiences between 10,000 and 1 million followers.
 These creators deliver higher engagement rates, more authentic recommendations, and better cost-per-acquisition for brands.
 If you are in that range, you are sitting in the sweet spot of the market right now.

-Yet roughly 75% of creators in this segment manage brand deals entirely on their own, without a manager or agency.
+Yet according to Linktree's Creator Report, roughly 75% of creators in this segment manage brand deals entirely on their own, without a manager or agency.
 That means most creators are leaving money on the table through underpricing, inefficient outreach, or simply not knowing where to start.
 This guide is designed to fix that.

 Step 1: Build a Professional Creator Profile